maldor0r/dotfiles/README.md

 > A portable Linux configuration that allows me to quickly recreate my preferred shell environment on any system.

 This repository contains my personal shell configuration, tools and workflows for Linux systems.
-It is designed to evolve as I learn, experiment and refine my Linux workflow.
+It evolves as I learn and tinker with Bash and Linux.

 The goal is simple: